Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Datasets and Benchmarks

-The head pose can be decomposed into the rotation and translation of the head.
-The change of head pose degrades eye appearance and introduces ambiguity on eye appearance.
-To handle the head pose changes, Sugano~\etal propose to rectify the eye image by rotating the virtual camera to point at the same reference point in the human face \cite{Sugano_2014_CVPR}.
+Data rectification eliminate environment factors such as head pose and illumination.
+It simplifies gaze regression problem with data pre-processing methods.
+Sugano~\etal propose to rectify the eye image by rotating the virtual camera to point at the same reference point in the human face \cite{Sugano_2014_CVPR}.
 They assume that the captured eye image is a plane in 3D space, the rotation of the virtual camera can be performed as a perspective transformation on the image.
 The whole data rectification process is shown in ~\Fref{NormFig}.
 They compute the transformation matrix $\bm{M} = \bm{SR}$, where $\bm{R}$ is the rotation matrix and $\bm{S}$ is the scale matrix. $\bm{R}$ also indicates the rotated camera coordinate system.
 The $z$-axis $\bm{z_c}$ of the rotated camera coordinate system is defined as the line from cameras to reference points, where the reference point is usually set as the face center or eye center.
 It means that the rotated camera is pointing towards the reference point.
 The rotated $x$-axis $\bm{x_c}$ is defined as the $x$-axis of the head coordinate system so that the appearance captured by the rotated cameras is facing the front.
 The rotated $y$-axis $\bm{y_c}$ can be computed by $\bm{y_c}= \bm{z_c} \times \bm{x_c}$, the $\bm{x_c}$ is recalculated by $\bm{x_c} = \bm{y_c} \times \bm{z_c}$ to maintain orthogonality.
 As a result, the rotation matrix $\bm{R}=[\frac{\bm{x_c}}{||\bm{x_c}||}, \frac{\bm{y_c}}{||\bm{y_c}||}, \frac{\bm{z_c}}{||\bm{z_c}||}]$.
 The $\bm{S}$ maintains the distance between the virtual camera and the reference point, which is defined as $diag(1, 1, \frac{d_n}{d_o})$, where $d_o$ is the original distance between the camera and the reference point, and $d_n$ is the new distance that can be adjusted manually.
 They apply a perspective transformation on images with $\bm{W} = \bm{C_nMC_r^{-1}}$, where $\bm{C_r}$ is the intrinsic matrix of the original camera and $\bm{C_n}$ is the intrinsic matrix of the new camera.
 Gaze directions can also be calculated in the rotated camera coordinate system as $\hat{\bm{g}} = \bm{Mg}$.
 The method eliminates the ambiguity caused by different head positions and aligns the intrinsic matrix of cameras.
 It also rotates the captured image to cancel the degree of freedom of roll in head rotation.
 Zhang \etal further explore the method in ~\cite{Zhang_2018_etra}.
 They argue that scaling can not change the gaze direction vector.
 The gaze direction is computed by $\hat{\bm{g}} = \bm{Rg}$.

 Illumination also influences the appearance of the human eye.
 To handle this, researchers usually take gray-scale images rather than RGB images as input and apply histogram equalization in the gray-scale images to enhance the image.